gymshark/ios-stack-kit/README.md

 ### Sizing

 Sizing of views can still be achieved using standard NSLayout anchors width and height.
-Althrough we prefer to use some handy extensions to make this alot easier.
-Simply chain off any few you want to apply an explict size to using `.with()` notation.
-You will notice we have width, height and square extensions available.
+Although we prefer to use some handy extensions to make this a lot easier from [ConstraintsKit](https://github.com/gymshark/ios-constraint-kit).
+Simply chain off any view you want to apply an explicit size to using `.with()` notation.
+You will notice we have width, height, and square extensions available.
 Because we are using stacks you don't need to worry about your other views.
-They will exapand and contract where needed.
-You can even apply sizing to yours stacks if you wish to.
+They will expand and contract where needed.
+You can even apply sizing to your stacks if you wish to.

 ---